Skip to main content

 TL;DR

-• Add commas where you want a pause.
+• Add commas where you want pauses

-• Match the voice language to the script language.
+• Match the voice language to the script language

 Best practices